-With bottomless rum punch, beer, and wine, plus a live DJ and a spacious dance floor, the Calypso Queen combines everything we love about nightclubs with sparkling ocean views — not to mention the all-you-can-eat buffet!
+With bottomless rum punch, beer and wine, plus a live DJ and a spacious dance floor, the Calypso Queen combines everything we love about nightclubs — with sparkling ocean views, not to mention the all-you-can-eat buffet!

 54 – Visit the CoCo Key Hotel and Water Resort

 A great-value hotel and sprawling water park all in one, CoCo Key in the heart of the International Drive tourist area promises to be a budget-friendly treat for the whole family.

 Ride the Mine Blower Coaster for a fast-paced thrill, turn your world upside down on Headrush 360, or try your luck at one of the park’s classical Midway games.
 A great day out is guaranteed!

-56 – Spend a day at ZooTampa
+56 – Spend a day at ZooTampa at Lowry Park

 Spanning 63 acres, the nonprofit ZooTampa is immersed within the vegetation of Lowry Park, forming for the perfect natural playground for all its animals.

 57 – Spot local wildlife at Bok Tower Gardens

-The wildlife-abundant Bok Tower Gardens boast plenty of walking trails, with the 60 tower bells echoing across the land every half hour.
+The wildlife-abundant Bok Tower Gardens boasts plenty of walking trails, with the 60 tower bells echoing across the land every half hour.
 It’s certainly one of Florida’s best kept secrets.

 58 – Feed the residents at Giraffe Ranch

 Zip around the nature preserve on foot, Segway, or camelback — whatever your preference, you’ll have the chance to feed lemurs and giraffes and learn all about the animals that call Giraffe Ranch home.

-Putt your way through cemeteries, underneath a giant spider, and even into the open mouth of a space worm — there’s nothing quite like it.
+Putt your way through cemeteries, underneath a giant spider and even into the open mouth of a space worm — there’s nothing quite like it.

 For a thrill ride that you won’t find at any of the major theme parks, treat your senses on the 7D Adventure Theater experience.